-Yet in an ever faster changing world, international sport federations such as the IAAF need to be pro-active when trying to reach new audiences and find new hosts for their events.
-But it is also fundamental that we fully understand that athletics is no longer just about high performance, gold medals and records, but also about “sport for all” and about ensuring that the maximum number of citizens are able to participate in Athletics.
-This means, of course, the thriving world of road running, which is where the majority of people actually connect directly with the world of Athletics, but it is also athletics in schools, where the IAAF is very keen to ensure that we reach the maximum number of kids, all over the world, starting at the age of 7 but also including youngsters in their teens, where the drop off from sport is most acute.
+Yet in an ever-changing world, international sport federations such as the IAAF need to be pro-active when trying to reach new audiences and find new hosts for their events.
+But it is also fundamental that we fully understand that athletics is no longer just about high performance, gold medals and records, but also about “sport for all” and about ensuring that the maximum number of citizens are able to participate in athletics.
+This means, of course, the thriving world of road running, which is where the majority of people actually connect directly with the world of athletics, but it is also athletics in schools, where the IAAF is keen to ensure that we reach the maximum number of children, all over the world, starting at the age of seven but also including youngsters in their teens, where the drop-off from sport is most acute.

 We are also adapting our competition programmes to reflect the increasing diversity of attractions from which the public can now choose.
-Attracting, and most importantly retaining, the young as both participant and spectator are essential if Athletics is to retain its appeal.
-But we are also closely linked to the Masters’ Athletics’ movement and also ultra-distance running and mountain racing.
+Attracting, and most importantly retaining, the young as both participant and spectator are essential if athletics is to retain its appeal.
+But we are also closely linked to the masters’ athletics movement as well as ultra-distance running and mountain racing.

-Athletics also carries the mantle of the Olympics Games’ number one sport.
+Athletics also carries the mantle of the Olympics Games’ No.1 sport.
 Athletics is the main spectator stadium sport of the Games, central to the success of each summer celebration.
-The histories of Athletics and the Olympic Games are closely entwined and the IAAF is extremely proud of this association.
+The histories of athletics and the Olympic Games are closely entwined and the IAAF is extremely proud of this association.

 Both the IAAF World Championships and the Olympic Games continue to play to packed stadiums and attract TV audiences in their billions.
 The marketing potential of each edition of the IAAF World Championships is excellent with only the Olympics and the FIFA World Cup bigger in terms of global reach and impact.
-It should be noted that in the next IAAF World Championships will be hosted Beijing (2015) and London (2017), and the most recent edition was in Moscow (2013).
+It should be noted that the next IAAF World Championships will be hosted in Beijing (2015) and London (2017), and the most recent edition was in Moscow (2013).
 All three cities are major world capitals.
-The wide variety in the type, size and scope of the rest of the IAAF World Athletics Series of competitions with their different demands in terms of logistics, budget and facilities also means that there are IAAF events available to fit the hosting ambitions and resources of cities, large and small, amongst most of the IAAF’s 212 National Member Federations.
+The wide variety in the type, size and scope of the rest of the IAAF World Athletics Series of competitions with their different demands in terms of logistics, budget and facilities also means that there are IAAF events available to fit the hosting ambitions and resources of cities, large and small, among most of the IAAF’s 212 national member federations.

 In 2013, for example, the focal point of the IAAF World Athletics Series was the IAAF World Championships in Moscow, the biggest city in Europe and one of the most populous on the planet.